bloodev/LiveStreamerGUI_by_Bloo/README.md

 It also allows you to input a file name and record a stream to a file (located at your desktop) instead of watching the stream in a media player.

 ![Screenshot](http://i.imgur.com/Z1R6ihd.png)

-You can download directly the exe from [here](https://github.com/bloodev/LiveStreamerGUI_by_Bloo/raw/master/LiveStreamerGUI%20by%20Bloo/bin/Debug/LS%20GUI%20-%20Bloo.exe)
+You can download the exe from [here](https://github.com/bloodev/LiveStreamerGUI_by_Bloo/raw/master/LiveStreamerGUI%20by%20Bloo/bin/Debug/LS%20GUI%20-%20Bloo.exe)

 Disclaimer:
 -----